 I know that may shock some of you to hear that, but it’s the truth.
 That doesn’t mean that we can’t make sales from our contacts on Facebook, but it means that we must be thinking long term in our marketing mix.

 Some of you might disagree with me by saying that having many contacts in Facebook doesn’t mean that you will have success.
 That is true to some degree, but I can guarantee you that you won’t make a dime if you do what most people do in Facebook groups.
 More importantly, we must not be myopic (short sighted).
 Many people are only interested in generating a few sales here and there, they prove this by how they conduct themselves.
 While it’s true that you might make a few bucks spamming every possible location, you’ll never get repeat business, and you’ll never develop a strong brand.
-I won’t get into more detail for now, but the final word is this: Facebook Marketing is all about building relationships, and connecting with other people.

 So how exactly do we do that, then?